 Furniture, Fixtures, and Other Furnishings

 If you’re filling your living room with new furniture after you’ve painted it, you can consider how that furniture will look in this new setting.
 Ask yourself: Does the furniture fit the walls and floors of my living room?
 How about the lighting?
 Will it look out of place?
 You can save a paint swatch from your paint job as you peruse through items at a furniture store, to see if these furnishings will work well with your walls.

 If you’re matching your current furniture to your upcoming paint, then you can still compare the paint swatch and your furnishings side by side.

-Regardless of your situation, you can always go with furniture that is close in color to your wall colors.
+Regardless of your situation, you can always go with furniture that is close in colour to your wall colours.
 However, you don’t want to have furniture that is exactly the same hue as your walls, since it can overwhelm the space.
-Instead, opt for furniture that compliments your wall colors or furniture that is a few tones or hues away from the colors of your walls.
+Instead, opt for furniture that compliments your wall colours or furniture that is a few tones or hues away from the colours of your walls.

 Paint Your Living Room Today!

 Ready to get started?
 Or still undecided?
 Well we can help.
-We can consult with you to help you settle on a color for your upcoming painting project.
-Or if you’ve settled on the perfect color for your living room, we can schedule your paint job — give us a call either way!
+We can consult with you to help you settle on a colour for your upcoming painting project.
+Or if you’ve settled on the perfect colour for your living room, we can schedule your paint job — give us a call either way!